Lexington MA: America’s War of Independence Began Here

 Mens area Buckman Tavern Lexington MA

 Looking outside, it’s remarkable to think that our country’s War of Independence began right here.
 Incredibly, there is physical proof of that – a bullet hole in the front door from a British musket ball during the Battle.
-Audio-self-guided tours, $10pp.
-Open April-Oct.
-9:30-4.
+Open seasonally.
+Check website for dates, times, and entry fees.

 Hancock Clarke Parsonage Lexington MA